-Porras earned their B.A. degree from California State University Sacramento, Theatre Dance and Cultural Anthropology Departments, where they specialized in Black, Indigenous, and Chicano Theatre.
-They focused on acting, improv movement, producing and video documenting.
+Porras earned their B.A. degree from California State University Sacramento, Theater Dance and Cultural Anthropology Departments, where they specialized in Black, Indigenous, and Chicano/a Theater..
+They focused on acting, improv movement, playwriting, producing and video documenting.
 Porras dedicated their early years at CSUS recruiting hundreds of first generation students from Sacramento high schools.
-They were recruited by the Education Opportunity Program as a student teacher / peer mentor in Ethnic Studies, Acting, Chicano Theatre, Cultural Anthropology and African- Caribbian Dance.
-Simultaneously, Porras spent years as an artist in resident at elementary and middle schools in Sacramento, funded by The Sacramento Metropolitan Arts Commission.
-They studied, taught, performed and participated in Inter-Tribal ceremonies as an Afro- Caribbian, Danza Mexika traditional dancer predominantly connecting and building in Northern California across through the Southwest, and later in Cuba, Mexico, Africa and NY.
+They were recruited by the Education Opportunity Program as a student teacher / peer mentor in Ethnic Studies, Acting, Chicano Theater, Cultural Anthropology and African- Caribbean Dance.
+Simultaneously, Porras spent years as an artist in residence at elementary and middle schools in Sacramento, funded by The Sacramento Metropolitan Arts Commission.
+They studied, taught, performed and participated in Inter-Tribal ceremonies as an Afro- Caribbean, Danza Mexika traditional dancer predominantly connecting and building in Northern California across through the Southwest, and later in Cuba, Mexico, Africa and NY.

 Porras also served as a community development organizer, with Mutual Housing of California.
 In their 4 year term, they created civic leadership engagement and arts and cultural revival pop ups workshops in multiple incredibly diverse and intergenerational family subsidized housing communities they served in through out the Sacramento region.
 Later came the call to action in serving as manager, community and art gallery curator at Taller Arte del Nuevo Amanacer, founded by Malaquias Montoya and Carlos Jackson, and directed by Maceo Montoya.
 TANA is based in the rural community of Woodland CA. Mentored by Malaquias, and leading an amazing and talented mentee /student/ artist staff, they collectively recruited and grew new generations of political poster makers on the satellite location for the University of California at Davis Chicana/o Studies Department.